tanyajain06/personal-website-builder/README.md

 # Personal Website Builder

-A simple web app that converts a PDF resume into a clean, editable personal website.
-Users can upload their resume, edit parsed content, and preview a portfolio style site.
+An application that converts a PDF resume into an aesthetic personal website by having users upload their resume and edit parsed content to preview a portfolio style site.

 ## Features